SAP-samples/upscale-commerce-custom-component/README.md

 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
 # CustomComponentSamples

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.1.
+Custom Component samples for SAP Upscale Commerce

+## Samples

+1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
+It can be configured to display inventory per product per store.
+2) Event Logger: Displays all known events received by the Custom Component from the SAP Upscale Store.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start <app-name>` for a dev server (i.e., `npm start store-locator`).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding